Circle patterns with obtuse exterior intersection angles: Acknowledgement

 \section{Acknowledgement}

-The former version of this paper considered Lemma \ref{L-2-4} under the conditions $\Theta_i+\Theta_j\leq \pi$, $\Theta_j+\Theta_k\leq \pi$, $\Theta_k+\Theta_i\leq \pi$.
-During a workshop on discrete and computational geometry at the Capital Normal University in Beijing, Feng Luo, Xu Xu and Qianghua Luo suggested the current conditions.
+The first version of this paper considered Lemma \ref{L-2-4} under the condition that $\Theta_i+\Theta_j\leq \pi, \Theta_j+\Theta_k\leq \pi, \Theta_k+\Theta_i\leq \pi$.
+During a workshop on discrete and computational geometry at the Capital Normal University in Beijing, Feng Luo, Xu Xu and Qianghua Luo suggested the current condition.
 The author is very grateful for their generous sharing.
-Part of this work was done when the author was visiting the Department of Mathematics, Rutgers University, he would like to thank for its hospitality.
-He also would like to thank the China Scholarship Council for financial support (\,File No. 201706135016\,).
+Part of this work was done when the author was visiting Rutgers University, he would like to thank for its hospitality.
+He also would like to thank NSF of China (No.11601141 and No.11631010) and China Scholarship Council (No. 201706135016) for financial support.